Tiverton, Nova Scotia

 Tiverton is a small village located on the northeast tip of Long Island, Nova Scotia.
 Tiverton has a population of about 300 people.
 It was named for Tiverton, Devon.

 The main industry is lobster fishing, while a second, and growing industry, is tourism.
 The Bay of Fundy is known for whale watching, and Tiverton and the surrounding area offer several tours operating throughout the summer months.

-Another attraction is Balancing Rock, a large basalt column that appears to be balancing on its end on the southern shore just outside Tiverton.
+Another attraction is Balancing Rock, a large basalt column that appears to be balancing on its end on the southern shore on a 2.5km trail outside Tiverton, which draws 10,000 visitors annually.

+Local author Donald Outhouse has written about the region's history.